thoughtbot/neat/README.md

 ## About

-Bourbon is maintained by the thoughtbot design team.
+Neat is maintained by the thoughtbot design team.
 It is funded by [thoughtbot, inc.][thoughtbot] and the names and logos for thoughtbot are trademarks of thoughtbot, inc.

 [<img src="http://thoughtbot.github.io/images/signature.svg" width="250" alt="thoughtbot logo">][thoughtbot]